Curvature function renormalisation, topological phase transitions and multicriticality: Introduction

 The CRG approach has been used in studying topological systems such as the Su-Schrieffer-Heeger model \cite{SuSchriefferHeeger1979, Chen2016} and periodically driven systems \cite{MoligniniChenChitra2018, MoligniniChenChitra2019}.
 It has been extended to analyze topological phase transitions involving higher order band crossings \cite{ChenSchnyder2019} and models with $Z_2$ topological invariants.\cite{ChenSigristSchnyder2016} A class of systems which are different from the above mentioned cases are the ones which are not exactly solvable, such as interacting systems.
 The CRG is also a useful technique for studying topological transitions in weakly interacting systems as shown in Ref.~\onlinecite{Chen2018}.
 It has also been successfully applied to a strongly interacting fractional Chern insulator system\cite{KourtisNeupert2017}.

-The strength of the scaling technique lies in the fact that the fixed points and critical points of the theory hold all the information about the topological phases of the model, thus sparing us from scanning the whole parameter space to construct the phase diagram.
-The CRG procedure also shines light on the behaviour of the curvature near the transition points and provides an insight into the differences in properties of the curvature in different phases.

-The idea is that there may be situations, notably in higher dimensional or interacting theories, where the direct study of the curvature function may be more feasible than integrating the curvature function to compute the topological invariant, which requires the knowledge of the curvature function at all points in the Brillouin zone.
-Even if the topological invariants can be computed, the study of the curvature function close to the phase transition may give us new information and could lead us to a new way of classifying topological phase transitions.
+The strength of the scaling technique lies in the fact that the fixed points and critical points of the theory hold valuable information about the topological phase transitions (TPTs) in the model, thus sparing us from scanning the whole parameter space to construct the phase diagram.
+The idea is that there may be situations, notably in higher dimensional or interacting theories, where the direct study of the curvature (CRG) may be more feasible than integrating the curvature function to compute the topological invariant, which requires the knowledge of the curvature function at all points in the Brillouin zone.